 The Case Statement Specialist will design high-end, eye-catching collateral for prospective benefactors in support of various fundraising priorities at Jefferson including new program development, capital projects, medical research, and student- and patient-oriented initiatives.
 This position supports the major gift functions in OIA by developing concepts, gathering and formatting information in a compelling way, translating scientific and medical concepts for a lay audience, writing and designing drafts, and obtaining approvals for a steady stream of projects aimed at individual donors, foundations, and organizations.

-Development Associate, Medicine/Surgery
+Development Associate, SKCC

-Director of Development, SKCC & Clinical
+Director of Development, SKCC and Clinical Programs

 Reporting to the Vice President for Clinical Programs and Sidney Kimmel Cancer Center in the Office of Institutional Advancement, the Director of Development oversees the fundraising for Sidney Kimmel Cancer Center (SKCC).
 The Director provides strategic vision and leadership necessary to build upon the strengths of an established grateful patient fundraising program and to increase the visibility and impact of the program across campus.
 S/he provides guidance for all aspects of fundraising activities, including identification, qualification, cultivation, solicitation, closure, and stewardship of assigned prospects.